graphql/dataloader/README.md

 ```

 DataLoader assumes a JavaScript environment with global ES6 `Promise` and `Map`
-classes, available in the recent versions of node.js or when using [babel][].
+classes, available in the recent versions of node.js or when using
-If your environment does not have these, provide them before using DataLoader.
+[babel/polyfill][].
+If your environment does not have these, provide them before
+using DataLoader.

 ```js
 global.Promise = require('es6-promise')